 Have Specific Questions About Exempt vs. Nonexempt Employees?
 Contact a Lawyer

-If you work for a company as an exempt employee -- meaning you're not bound by overtime restrictions, among other things -- you may have been miscategorized.
-Your first step should be to resolve the issue directly with your employer, since it could be an honest mistake.
-But if you believe your rights have been violated, you should consider speaking with a skilled employment law attorney in your area.
+The differences between exempt and nonexempt employees cause a lot of confusion.
+If a company employs you as an exempt employee, they may have miscategorized you, and you may deserve overtime pay.
+Your first step should be to resolve the issue directly with your employer, as it could be an honest mistake.
+However, if you believe your rights have been violated, you should consider speaking with a skilled employment law attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.